muldjord/skyscraper/README.md

 * Change "reqRemaining" variable to work better when Skyscraper is supposed to clean up and exit

 #### Version 2.9.5 (In progress, unreleased)
-* Removed version bracket tag for Amiga lha files
+* MAJOR: Added option "--purgedb vacuum" which vacuums all resources not related to your current romset.
+Remember to make backups of your cache before using this
+* MAJOR: Added "--symlink" option which forces cached videos to be symlinked to destination instead of being copied when scraping with the "localdb" scraping module
-* Added "esgamelist" emulationstation gamelist.xml scraping module.
+* MAJOR: Added "esgamelist" emulationstation gamelist.xml scraping module.
 Contributed by "mgerhardy".
 Rewritten by me to better conform to Skyscraper design
+* MAJOR: Added aliasMap.csv that forces the use of a title alias when searching for specific filenames
+* Removed version bracket tag for Amiga lha files
 * Improved getCompareTitle for mame games and lha files
 * Code cleanup for sqrNotes
-* Added aliasMap.csv that forces the use of a title alias when searching for specific filenames
-* Added "--symlink" option which forces cached videos to be symlinked to destination instead of being copied when scraping with the "localdb" scraping module
 * Added the "ti99" platform.
 (Thank you to "jhbeskow" for suggesting it)
-* Added option "--purgedb vacuum" which vacuums all resources not related to your current romset.
-Remember to make backups of your cache before using this

 #### Version 2.9.1 (15th December 2018)
 * Fixed bug in "screenscraper" module when using --unpack where files exceeding limits would get checksummed as the "Point Blank" game.
 (Thank you to CookiePLMonster for reporting this issue)